echronos/echronos/pm/reviews/regression_tests_with_travis_ci/David_Martin.1.md

          Even if it is just a simple print that says 'OK' or 'FAIL' it would already help in my opinion.

+[stg: This is a very valid point.
+I have updated the test script to print the test outcome for each test as well as a summary.]